 The Trustees are allocating funds to address direct sources of mortality to fish and water column invertebrates.
-The Trustees are making all of this allocation within the open ocean restoration area, because of the need to address specific species and life stages that may not sufficiently benefit from coastal and nearshore habitat restoration.
-Strategies will focus on reducing bycatch (unintentional capture) and reducing other causes of death-for example, by incentivizing the use of fishing equipment that reduces bycatch, bycatch mortality, or death from catch-and-release fishing.
+The Trustees are making all of this allocation within the Open Ocean Restoration Area, because of the need to address specific species and life stages that may not sufficiently benefit from coastal and nearshore habitat restoration.
+The Trustees may also use Open Ocean funds for restoration outside of the Gulf of Mexico as ecologically appropriate.
+Strategies will focus on reducing bycatch (unintentional capture) and reducing other causes of death-for example, by incentivizing the use of fishing equipment that reduces bycatch.